News direct to you

 NSW is home to just under half of Australia’s 200,000 poker machines.
 They are profitable, accessible and deeply harmful.
 Dotted in pubs and clubs across the state – they are dangerous and designed to addict.
 In no other place on earth is gambling so ubiquitous.
 But it doesn’t have to be this way.
 Together, we can act to prevent and reduce gambling harm.

-In the lead-up to the March 2023 NSW Election, Wesley Mission and a broad-based coalition of concerned supporters will campaign on five key reform measures, based on our analysis of the current political landscape.
+Wesley Mission and a broad-based coalition of concerned supporters will campaign on five key reform measures, based on our analysis of the current political landscape.

 NSW has been rocked by the uncovering of one of its dirtiest secrets – poker machines across the state are used by organised criminals to launder money.
 This is the moment when gambling reformers and law enforcement can work together to use one initiative to address two major problems – stopping money laundering and preventing gambling harm.